 - Summertime gets busy.
 Book early

-- Food Trucks are always popping up at different spots.
+- Food Trucks are abundant.
 Keep your eyes open for them while you’re out roaming

-- Festivals are abundant.
+- Festivals are plenty.
 Check your calendars to see if there’s one when you visit

-- Looking to save some money, have a picnic or just grab some food?
-The Marquette Co-op is a great spot downtown to grab all your food and drink supplies.
+- Looking to save some money?
+Have a picnic or just grab some food at The Marquette Co-op and head out to a lake shore location or park.
 The deli serves up some great sandwiches as well.

 - Pasties are a staple of the UP.
 Get one at Jean Kays at some point during your stay